Ingan121/ModernActiveDesktop/README.md

 * Fixed the broken keyboard input in Wallpaper Engine 2.5 and newer
     * Tries to use the system plugin for directly receiving keyboard inputs (even in lower WPE versions)
     * If the system plugin is unavailable, an on-screen keyboard will be shown as an alternative
+    * An input box in the Wallpaper Engine properties panel can also be used for typing and pasting things without the system plugin.
+Note that this doesn't support backspaces, ctrl key shortcuts, and arrow keys
 * Added a token verification to the system plugin to stop random wallpapers from accessing your system without your consent

 Changes for browsers: